moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

     <strong>Interactive.</strong> Filament-band mass coverage (fraction of
     particles in intermediate-density environments within 3 voxels of the spine network) at matched spine length, on gravity-shaped fields. σ∥ = 3, 4.5, 6 are the lift at three cigar lengths.
-The Hessian leads at both sampling densities regardless of scale — the honest negative that keeps the toy result in its lane.
+The Hessian leads or ties at both sampling densities and every scale (the σ∥ = 3, 5k case is a statistical tie) — the honest negative that keeps the toy result in its lane.
   </figcaption>
 </figure>